-As examples, we conduct seminars on organizational management, problem-solving, business skills, product knowledge, patents and agreements, logical thinking, improving leadership skills, problem-solving approaches (7 QC Tools, New 7 QC Tools, and QC Story), problem analysis using the 5 Whys method, interpersonal communication, and personal computer skills (Introductory PC, introductory to immediate Excel, PowerPoint).
+In fiscal 2014, we held seminars in areas such as improving leadership skills, problem-solving approaches (7 QC Tools, New 7 QC Tools, and QC Story), problem analysis using the 5 Whys method, Ji-Kotei Kanketsu (JKK), personal computer skills, business etiquette, and instructor training.

-In addition, to help develop human resources capable of working globally, we incorporate Englishlanguage curricula into business skill seminars.
+In addition, to help develop human resources capable of working globally, we included training on how to work in a global environment and English-language curricula in business skill seminars.